Ohio Gov. Mike DeWine tests positive ahead of Trump visit

 The Ohio Democratic Party’s chair, who has praised DeWine’s pandemic response while sharply criticizing Trump’s, said the news was saddening and that the governor’s fellow Ohioans support DeWine and his family at this time.

-“We are saddened to hear of Gov. Mike DeWine’s test result.
-We know how hard he’s been working to keep Ohioans safe, and this is just one more reminder that this virus can impact everyone,” David Pepper said in a statement
+“We know how hard he’s been working to keep Ohioans safe, and this is just one more reminder that this virus can impact everyone,” David Pepper said in a statement

 DeWine’s key health adviser during the pandemic, Dr. Amy Acton, left government this week.
 In the early months, she joined DeWine at daily briefings and was a popular figure.
 However, backlash against state restrictions helped lead to a protest at her home and her decision to step away from the spotlight.

-Since early in the pandemic, DeWine has hosted his daily briefings from a private room above where the press corps gathers at the Ohio Statehouse, in an effort to avoid contact with others.
+Since early in the pandemic, DeWine has hosted his daily briefings from a private room above where the press corps gathers at the Ohio Statehouse.
 He would appear on a television in front of the reporters, who could step up to a microphone and ask questions.

 DeWine held one of those briefings Tuesday but no other public events had been announced for this week besides his meeting with Trump.

-Note: This story has been corrected to show the Lordstown plant is a former General Motors plant, not a current GM plant.